 Prepared by ICAEW's quality assurance reviewers, this year's report covers the key issues identified from insolvency reviews carried out in the last 12 months as well as advice on how to avoid the same issues.
 You will also find advice on how to comply with SIP 11 and a comprehensive guide to all the support and resources available to ICAEW IPs.

-What you can expect from our on-site visit
+What you can expect from our visit

 We’ll contact you by phone to agree a date for your on-site monitoring visit; this will generally be six to twelve weeks before the visit.
 During this call we’ll aim to get a brief overview of the work you’re dealing with, in terms of approximate case numbers and case types.
 We’ll also discuss your last ICR; when it was done, who carried it out and the key issues arising.